bartoszOsn/biznes-banker/stories-and-bugs.md

 - ✅ [Story] - As a user I want to be able to add optional description to the transaction
 - ✅ [Story] - As a user I want to be able to view newest transactions first
 - 🔵 [Technical item] - Authentication should use firebase anonymous auth instead of userKey in local storage
+  - ✅ Clean up a domain, so that files are better organized
-  - Refactor infrastructure to use providers
+  - 🔵 Refactor infrastructure to use providers
-  - Refactor authentication to use firebase anonymous auth
+  - 🔵 Refactor authentication to use firebase anonymous auth
 - 🔵 [Story] - In the lobby banker can kick users
 - 🔵 [Story] - user can change their username and color in the lobby and in the game
 - 🔵 [Story] - In transfer modal hide description field under button, so that without clicking it, clicking "next" on the keyboard will submit the form